 I’m a junior in college, and like students across the globe, COVID- 19 has thrown everything down around me.
 I would have never expected school would shut down, let alone our country and much of the economy.
 But it is sort of funny, having spent time in foster care actually makes me really good at […]

 Meet Travis Schwerin.
-Originally from Wisconsin, Travis grew up dreaming Rosie O’Donnell was his mother.
+Originally from Wisconsin, Travis grew up dreaming of a mother he saw from TV personalities.
 Watching Rosie on TV, he was able to see what a loving parent looked like.
 Unfortunately, his experiences differed greatly from what he saw.
 Travis entered the foster care system at the age of 7.
 Bouncing among various foster families and his birth mom.
 Now a young adult, he refuses to let his past circumstances define his life.
 Travis shares his experiences in the foster care system and the bright future he is building for himself.
 Here’s Travis’ story.

 Nawanna Snipe fought a long battle to adopt her daughter Deanna, now 10 years old.
 With her grandmother’s words of wisdom and love echoing in her ears, she has made it her primary job to ease the pain of her daughter’s past and provide a loving home.